 As a global supplier of office products and services the Company is exposed to risks associated with changes in foreign currency exchange rates, fuel and other commodity prices and interest rates.
 Depending on the exposure, settlement timeframe and other factors, the Company may enter into derivative transactions to mitigate those risks.
 Financial instruments authorized under the Company's established risk management policy include spot trades, swaps, options, caps, collars, forwards and futures.
 Use of derivative financial instruments for speculative purposes is expressly prohibited by the Company's policies.
-The Company may designate and account for such qualifying arrangements as hedges.
-As of June 27, 2015, the foreign exchange and fuel contracts extend through January 2016.
+The Company may designate and account for such qualifying arrangements as hedges or reflect current mark-to-market impacts of non-qualifying economic hedge arrangements currently in earnings.
+As of September 26, 2015, the foreign exchange and fuel contracts extend through January 2016.

 The fair values of the Company's foreign currency contracts and fuel contracts are the amounts receivable or payable to terminate the agreements at the reporting date, taking into account current interest rates, exchange rates and commodity prices.
 The values are based on market-based inputs or unobservable inputs that are corroborated by market data.
-At June 27, 2015 and December 27, 2014, Accrued expenses and other liabilities in the Condensed Consolidated Balance Sheets include \$4 million and \$6 million, respectively, related to derivative fuel contracts payable.
+At September 26, 2015 and December 27, 2014, Accrued expenses and other liabilities in the Condensed Consolidated Balance Sheets include \$5 million and \$6 million, respectively, related to derivative fuel and foreign exchange contracts payable; no significant amounts were recorded in accumulated other comprehensive income.